 George Albert Smith

-“This book [“The Book of Mormon”] is entitled to the most thorough and impartial examination.
-Not only does it merit such consideration, it claims, even demands the same.”
+“This book (“The Book of Mormon”) is entitled to the most thorough and impartial examination.
+Not only does it merit such consideration, it claims, it even demands the same.”

 James E. Talmage

-But is this what the Mormon leadership today really believes?
+Is this what the leadership of the Mormon church really believes?

 Ask Jeremy Runnells or John Dehlin or Sam Young or Fawn Brody or Kate Kelly or Michael Quinn or Simon Southerton or Paul Toscano how accepting the Mormon Church is to those who question.

-Elder Hugo Montoya of the Seventy is more reflective of Mormon reality.
-Montoya says that doubt, “can originate from “so-called friends” who are “asking hurtful questions.”
+Elder Hugo Montoya of the Seventy is more reflective of the Mormon mindset.
+Montoya says that doubt “can originate from “so-called friends” who are “asking hurtful questions.”
 It can be exacerbated by Internet information that is taken out of context.
 Most of all, though, it happens when we don’t close our ears sufficiently to the “father of lies” and “his sinister purpose…”

 The best thing to do, he says, is simply to, “erase doubt from our minds.”